bEsPoKeN-tOkEns/token-tester/README.md

 # Token Tester

+:sparkles: *Automagically test a variety of tokens against your Solidity smart contracts* :sparkles:

+---

-Developing and implementing composability with various tokens in blockchain applications can be a daunting and unnerving task, particularly in the DeFi space where security is a priority and the stakes are high.
+Developing and implementing composability with various tokens in blockchain applications can be a daunting and an unnerving task, particularly in the DeFi space where security is a priority and the stakes are high.
 Token Tester is a tool designed to help developers ensure that their protocol contract logic is safe and secure when acting on various token implementations.
 Bridging the gap between perfect standards, imperfect implementations, and straight-up malicious tokens, Token Tester provides an ergonomic test suite of "bespoken tokens" that developers can use to test their protocol's contract logic.

 ## The Problem